iobroker-community-adapters/ioBroker.openknx/README.md

 ## MDT IP Interface / Router (SCN-IP100, SCN-IP000)

-MDT IP-Gateways bestätigen Tunnel-Frames langsamer als die meisten Wettbewerber (ca. 2 Telegramme/Sekunde).
-Bei höherem Durchsatz reagiert das Gerät mit ACK-Timeouts oder dropt die Tunnel-Verbindung.
-Der Adapter erkennt MDT automatisch (deviceName-Match) und warnt im Log, falls die Einstellungen nicht passen.
+MDT IP gateways acknowledge tunnel frames more slowly than most competitors (around 2 telegrams per second).
+At higher throughput the device reacts with ACK timeouts or drops the tunnel connection.
+The adapter detects MDT automatically (deviceName match) and warns in the log if the settings do not fit.

-Empfohlene Reihenfolge (mit dem günstigsten Schritt anfangen, nur eskalieren wenn nötig):
+Recommended order (start with the cheapest step, only escalate if needed):

-1. **In der ETS** Keep-alive-Timeout erhöhen — Größter Effekt bei null Adapter-Aufwand:
+1. **In ETS** raise the keep-alive timeout — biggest effect at zero adapter cost:
-   - **SCN-IP100 (Router):** Parameter "Tunneling: längeres Überwachungsintervall" → auf "Ja"
+   - **SCN-IP100 (Router):** parameter "Tunneling: longer monitoring interval" → "Yes"
-   - **SCN-IP000 (Interface):** Parameter "Langsame Tunneling-Verbindungen unterstützen" → auf "Ja"
+   - **SCN-IP000 (Interface):** parameter "Support slow tunneling connections" → "Yes"

-   Beide setzen den Keep-alive-Timeout von ~10 s auf 60 s.
-Kurze Netzwackler lösen dann keinen DISCONNECT_REQUEST mehr aus.
+   Both raise the keep-alive timeout from ~10 s to 60 s.
+Short network glitches then no longer trigger a DISCONNECT_REQUEST.
-2. **Autoread deaktivieren** — eliminiert den Startup-Burst (häufigster Auslöser des ersten Disconnects).
+2. **Disable autoread** — eliminates the startup burst (most common cause of the first disconnect).
-3. **"Max Direct Link send rate"** auf 2 setzen — Coalescing-Queue throttelt Bursts im laufenden Betrieb.
+3. **"Max Direct Link send rate"** set to 2 — the coalescing queue throttles bursts during normal operation.
-4. **"Wait for ACK"** aktivieren — ACK-basierte Flow Control auf knxultimate-Ebene; allein nicht ausreichend, in Kombination sinnvoll.
+4. **"Wait for ACK"** enable — ACK-based flow control at the knxultimate layer; not sufficient alone, useful in combination.
-5. **"linkedStateDebounce"** für chronisch flappende Quellen setzen — der Adapter weist im Fehlerfall direkt auf die betroffene GA hin.
+5. **"linkedStateDebounce"** set on chronically flapping sources — the adapter points to the affected GA in the error message.
-6. **Last Resort: Protokoll auf "Multicast (Routing)" umstellen.** Stateless, umgeht den kompletten Tunnel-Session-Stack — löst hartnäckige Disconnects definitiv.
-Voraussetzungen: Multicast-fähiges Netzwerk (IGMP-Snooping korrekt konfiguriert).
-Trade-off: keine Per-Frame-Bestätigung mehr — verlorene Telegramme werden nicht auf Transport-Ebene erkannt.
+6. **Last resort: switch protocol to "Multicast (Routing)".** Stateless, bypasses the entire tunnel session stack — resolves stubborn disconnects definitively.
+Requirements: a multicast-capable network (IGMP snooping configured correctly).
+Trade-off: no per-frame acknowledgement — lost telegrams are no longer detected at the transport layer.

 ## Changelog